Cataloguing My Family's History Through Food

 - a photo of the dish

-I tested many variations on half a letter sized paper to get my ideas out.
+I tested many variations on a half-letter sized paper to get my ideas out.

 I really liked the idea of PocketChef as something that was easy to transport.
 The recipe sheet would be foldable and could easily transform into a shopping list.